 - 2. Press the UNLOCK button a second time, and hold it.
-The remaining doors unlock, and all four windows and the moonroof start to open.
+The passenger's door unlocks, and both windows and the moonroof start to open.
 To stop the windows and moonroof, release the button. - 3.
 To open the windows and moonroof further, press the button again (within 10 seconds of step 1) and hold it.
 If the windows and the moonroof stop before the desired position, repeat steps 1 and 2.